 If you are moving a trampoline to a new yard or a new home and have to transport it in a vehicle, if your trampoline is bigger than a toddler trampoline, unfortunately, you are going to want to disassemble it.
 This will ensure you do not end up bending the frame or the legs or damaging the net.

 10 Tips for Moving a Trampoline without Taking it Apart

 1. Get Some Help

 You are going to want strong arms to move your trampoline.
-Most backyard trampolines weight well over 100 lbs.
-3 to 4 strong adults is the best way to distribute the weight of the trampoline and move it.
+Most backyard trampolines weigh well over 100 lbs.
+Three to four strong adults are the best way to distribute the weight of the trampoline and move it.